Back to the office!

 So what does that mean for IT, and specifically for the MSP, the workplace provider, and other IT services?
 These services have exploded this year, both in new solutions and in use.
 In one fell swoop, companies had to work with Teams.
 So if they didn’t have them, rush orders flew into the provider.
 And if they did, companies mainly wanted to be helped with how to deal with the adoption of the resources in the organization and at the office employees.

-But… There is also a downside to digital working.
+But… There is also a downside to the digital workspace.
 As already mentioned, social poverty.
 But also, for example, digital control is still relatively unknown and therefore more difficult than expected.
 Or the guidance of people from HR.
 Think only of reviews and valuations.
 Processes also run well, but the real major innovations or innovations are slower internally than planned.
 The group creativity in an organization is lacking.

 What can you do as a Service Provider?